gitter-badger/switch-theme-js/README.md

 2. To select the body in CSS, use `body.theme_name` where `theme_name` is your theme name
 3. To add a button for user to switch the theme, use the html `a` tag e.g. `<a href="javascript:switchTheme('dark', 'white');">Dark theme</a>`
 4. Add `onload="getTheme();"` to your `body` tag
+5. Add `<script async defer src="https://cdn.jsdelivr.net/gh/PuneetGopinath/switch-theme-js@main/src/switch.js"></script>` in the head tag.
-5. That's all, test it out in your website, or submit a bug report for us to Analyse it.
+6. That's all, test it out in your website, or submit a bug report for us to Analyse it.

 ### 3. Example html file
 The [index.html](index.html) file shows an example.